 The secret for the key my-check-mk-key for this app

-If you do not have your tenant-ID at hand, find it by hovering over your login name in the pop-up help under Directory: default directory ….:
+If you do not have your tenant ID at hand, find it by hovering over your login name in the tooltip under Directory:

 You can see the subscription ID — for example on the Cost Management + Billing under My subscriptions.
 Note: Nowadays Microsoft does not display this ID as a hash, but instead as a human-readable name.
 You can use this new-style name in the usual way.

-It is best to save with Save & Finish at this point, because of course the service detection cannot work yet.
+It is best to save with Save & Finish at this point, because of course the service discovery cannot work yet.

-To do this, under Host & Service Parameters ⇒ Datasource Programs ⇒ Microsoft Azure create a rule whose conditions apply exclusively to the Azure host that has just been created.
+To do this, under Setup > Agents > VM, Cloud, Container > Microsoft Azure create a rule whose conditions apply exclusively to the Azure host that has just been created.
 There you will find the input fields for the IDs and the secret:

 Here you can also select the resource groups or resources that you want to monitor.
-If you have not checked explicitely specified groups, all resource groups are automatically monitored.
+If you have not checked explicitly specified groups, all resource groups are automatically monitored.

 If you now perform a service discovery on the Azure host, only a single service called Azure Agent Info should be detected: